 Very few people had a healthy weight.
-What caught my eye is that people are more likely to exercise than eat healthy, and while exercising will support heart health, brain health, and more, it’s much easier to pack on calories than burn them off.
+What caught my eye is that people are more likely to exercise than eat healthily, and while exercising will support heart health, brain health, and more, it’s much easier to pack on calories than burn them off.

 If you can work up some exercise, that will immediately help.
-If not, figure out a way to clear your mind for five minutes (mediation, a puzzle, cleaning) then plunge into something healthy.
+If not, figure out a way to clear your mind for five minutes (mediation, a puzzle, cleaning), then plunge into something healthy.

-Make sure you have a daily multivitamin, so whichever place you’re in, you get the basics! (and, in an easy to absorb form).
+Make sure you have a daily multivitamin, so whichever place you’re in, you get the basics! (and, in an easy-to-absorb form).

 -Keep on top of your probiotics.
 Dairy is easily the most common source of probiotics in America (for dairy free, try something like kimchi), but many people cut dairy (for calories or allergies or both) when they’re looking for a health kick.
-Try a probiotic supplement instead so you keep your colonies healthy and supported.
+Try a probiotic supplement instead, so you keep your colonies healthy and supported.